 Enquiries and Application Procedures

-Research Proposal: Candidates applying for research towards the PhD degree should submit with their application form a research proposal of approximately 1,000 words.
+Research Proposal: Candidates applying for research towards the PhD degree must submit with their application form a research proposal of approximately 1,000 words.
 Provided that the applicant appears to have the necessary qualifications and that the topic can be supervised by members of academic staff, the candidate will be asked to submit a piece of written work and, if they are in the UK, may be invited for an informal discussion with the potential supervisor(s).
 If the Institute wishes to take the application further following these initial procedures, candidates in the UK will be invited for interview by members of academic staff; those outside the UK will be offered a Skype or telephone interview.
 Depending on the nature of the primary sources relevant to the area of research, candidates may be asked to undertake a translation test (with dictionaries).

 Note: in accordance with regulations research students will be registered for the MPhil degree in the first instance.
 Upgrading to PhD will be considered in the second year for full-time students and in the third or fourth year for part-time students.